yxw-11/TabLaP/README.md

 ```

 ## Python Path
-If you find  errors regarding pkg path, please run following command before the scripts
+Execute the following command in the TabLaP directory
 ```
 export PYTHONPATH=$(dirname $(pwd)):$PYTHONPATH
 ```